carletonai/CuMind/CONTRIBUTING.md

 **Welcome to the CUAIS community!**

-*Every function you implement brings us closer to a complete MuZero implementation.
+*Every function you implement brings us closer to a complete CuMind implementation.
 Thank you for contributing!*